Silent0agent/HumanAIVerify/README.md

 [![pipeline status](https://gitlab.crja72.ru/django/2025/autumn/course/projects/team-7/badges/develop/pipeline.svg?key_text=lint%20%26%20tests)](https://gitlab.crja72.ru/django/2025/autumn/course/projects/team-7/-/commits/develop)

 HumanAIVerify is a service for checking content for signs of AI by humans.
-Customer can upload text, image, or audio tasks and then performers with check it.
-To became a performer user need to pass AI-detection test on 10 points.
+Customers can upload text, image, or audio tasks and then performers will check them.
+To become a performer, a user needs to pass a qualification test.
 Languages supported: English, Russian.

 ## Requirements